 In the event that a scoring run fails, an error message is provided.
 The error message is listed under Last run details in the right rail which is only visible to failed runs.

 The second way to view additional details for a service instance is located within the insights page.
-You can click Show more in the top-right to populate a drop down.
-Details are listed such as the score definition, when it was created, and the propensity type.
+Select Show more in the top-right to populate a drop down.
+Details are listed such as the score definition, when it was created, the propensity type, and the datasets used.
 For more information on any of the properties listed, please visit Configuring a Customer AI instance.

-To edit an instance, click Edit in the top-right navigation.
+To edit an instance, select Edit in the top-right navigation.

 The edit dialog box appears, allowing you to edit the name, description, status, and scoring frequency of the instance.
 To confirm your changes and close the dialog, select Save in the bottom-right corner.

 The More actions button is located in the top-right navigation next to Edit.
-Clicking More actions opens a dropdown that allows you to select one of the following operations:
+Selecting More actions opens a dropdown that allows you to select one of the following operations: